 |Maximum (Expected)||Rs 16 lakh|

 Based on the i20 platform, the Stonic is the company’s premium compact SUV that rivals the Nissan Juke and Hyundai Kona in global markets.
 This model will be positioned above the SP based compact SUV and is expected to be priced around Rs 13 lakh and 16 lakh.
 Read More – Kia Picanto hatchback might come to India

 Sharing platform with the Rio twins, the Stonic will also borrow its engine specs from the smaller sibling.
 The petrol range of the SUV starts with a 1.0-litre T-GDI turbocharged gasoline direct injection that produces 118bhp, while the other petrol engines include a 1.25-litre and 1.4-litre 4-cylinder naturally aspirated MPI units.
 The SUV could also get a new 1.6-litre diesel engine.
 Both manual and automatic versions of the car could make its way to Indian market.
 Only front wheel drive version will be on offer, and it won’t have 4-wheel-drive version.

-In India, the Stonic could share its engine lineup with the Hyundai Elite i20.
-While the petrol version could get a 1.2-litre unit, the oil burner is likely to be a 1.4-litre CRDi or a 1.6-litre CRDi unit.
+In India, the Stonic could share its engine lineup with the Hyundai Creta.
+While the petrol version could get a 1.6-litre unit, the oil burner is likely to be a 1.4-litre CRDi or a 1.6-litre CRDi unit.
 For transmission duties, this SUV will get a six-speed manual and a six-speed automatic unit.

 Electronic Stability Control